 As regards caste discrimination in Jaffna society, a religiously sanctioned notion of untouchability similar to the Indian model prevailed in relation to Panchamar caste groups comprising about 18% of the population in Jaffna society as of 1957 (no macro data on caste composition in Jaffna available since then).
 Discriminations imposed upon the Panchamar included 24 prohibitions covering all aspects of life.
-Campaigns against the caste system in Jaffna began in the 1920s, including campaigns for equality in seating and eating in schools, tea shop and temple entry.
+Campaigns against the caste system in Jaffna began in the 1920s and included campaigns for equality in seating and eating in schools, tea shop and temple entry.
 Some of these campaigns took a violent form and set the stage for a violent Tamil liberation struggle which, however, had the effect of silencing caste struggle in the interest of a unified Tamil struggle against the Sinhala dominated state.
-Many of the explicit caste discriminations disappeared by 1980s as a result of Panchamar struggles in the preceding period, population displacement caused by civil war and many other factors.
-However, many of the IDPs taking shelter in IDP camps in Jaffna are of Panchamar background.
-They are staying in the camps because of factors including lack of alternative housing, deep-rooted poverty, lack of social asset, deprivation or exclusion from the local land and security and welfare considerations of the affected people.
+Many of the explicit caste discriminations disappeared by the 1980s as a result of Panchamar struggles in the preceding period, population displacement caused by civil war and many other factors.
+However, a bulk of the IDPs taking longterm shelter in IDP camps in Jaffna is of Panchamar background.
+They are staying in the camps because of factors including lack of alternative housing, deep-rooted poverty, lack of social assets, deprivation or exclusion from the local land market and security and welfare considerations of the affected people.

-Caste-based discrimination among the Indian Tamil plantation workers and others in Sri Lanka evolved as an aspect of plantation economy developed during the British period.
+Caste-based discrimination among the Indian Tamil plantation workers and others in Sri Lanka evolved as an aspect of the plantation economy developed during the British period.
 The bulk of plantation workers came from three depressed caste communities in South India, namely Pallan, Parayan and Chakkilian (PPC castes).
-While the plantation economy in some ways had a leveling working class influence on plantation workers, the plantation economy in other ways reproduced the caste system for its own advantage.
-For instance, initially most Kanganies (labour supervisors) were selected from the higher caste people who came with these labourers).
-Similarly, some of the caste occupations such as sanitary labour, washing of cloths were reproduced within the plantations.
-Thirdly, ritual system popular in the estates also recognized caste distinctions.
+While the plantation economy in some ways had a levelling working class influence on plantation workers, the plantation economy in other ways reproduced the caste system for its own advantage.
+For instance, initially most Kanganies (labour supervisors) were selected from the 'higher caste' people who came with these labourers.
+Similarly, some of the caste occupations such as sanitary labour and washing of cloths were reproduced within the plantations.
+Thirdly, ritual systems which were popular in the estates recognized and operated on the basis of caste distinctions.
 The study, however, found that caste-based discrimination has progressively weakened among the plantation workers.
 There are two sectors where elements of caste-based discrimination continued.
-The trade union movement is largely controlled by high castes in the plantation community in spite of the work force being predominantly of PPC background.
+As at present the Trade Union movement is largely controlled by high castes in the plantation community in spite of the work force being predominantly of PPC background.
 There are also urban communities of sanitary labourers of Indian Tamil origin who continue to experience a degree of social exclusion due to a combination of factors including their ethnic, caste and occupational backgrounds and existence in ghetto-like crowded urban communities.

-Even though some state policies and programmes (e.g. "Gam Udawa or village reawakening programme), some political actors and certain civil society actors (e.g. the Sarvodaya Movement, Gandhian Movement) have taken some initiatives to enhance the socio-economic status and self esteem of the so-called depressed castes from time to time.
-Members of the relevant caste groups have not come forward to challenge the caste system in an organized manner.
-The term "dalit" is not used in Sri Lanka either as a means of self identification or as a descriptive label adopted by analysts or political actors.
+Even though some state policies and programmes (e.g. "Gam Udawa" or village reawakening programme), and some political actors and certain civil society actors (e.g. the Sarvodaya Movement, Gandhian Movement) have taken the initiative to enhance the socioeconomic status and self esteem of the so-called depressed castes from time to time.
+Caste has never been openly addressed in social policy and public action of any kind.
+Members of the relevant caste groups have not come forward to challenge the caste systems in an organized manner.
+The term "Dalit" is not used in Sri Lanka either as a means of self identification or as a descriptive label adopted by analysts or political actors.

-1.2 Objectives of the Present Study
+Objectives of the Present Study